General

 Waqf is an inalienable charitable endowment.
 The term literally means “confinement and prohibition,” signifying that the donated assets are to be preserved and used for charitable or religious purposes indefinitely.

-All three are charitable acts under Islamic law.
-However: Zakat is an obligatory annual contribution.
+All three are charitable acts under Islamic law: Zakat is an obligatory annual contribution.
 Sadaqah Jariyah is a voluntary ongoing charity.
 Waqf is a perpetual endowment where the asset remains intact, and only its returns benefit others.

 Waqf shares with The Waqf Fund

-Step 1: Choose your preferred Waqf share.
-Step 2: Donate a Waqf share.
-Step 3: The Waqf Fund invests your donation in a low-risk, Shariah-compliant investment chosen by our investment committee.
+Step 1: Choose your preferred waqf share.
+Step 2: Donate a waqf share.
+Step 3: The Waqf Fund invests your donation in a low-risk, Sharia-compliant investment chosen by our investment committee.
 Step 4: Most of the income is used to support your chosen charity projects.
-Step 5: A portion is reinvested to grow your Waqf year after year.
+Step 5: A portion is reinvested to grow your waqf year after year.

 The Waqf Fund aims to reach a 100% donation policy.
-We maintain a Waqf Support Fund to cover administrative costs.
-If this fund cannot fully cover expenses, we may use a maximum of 10% for admin.
-Opting into Gift Aid helps reduce this even further.
+If our Waqf Support Fund (which covers administrative costs) cannot fully cover all expenses, we may use a maximum of 10% of donations for admin, otherwise 100% of your donation goes to your waqf donation.
+Opting into Gift Aid helps to further reduce our costs, at no expense to the person donating.

 We accept donations via debit/credit card (online or by phone), PayPal, Google Pay, Apple Pay, bank transfers, and postal cheques.

-All donations are pooled and invested in low-risk, Shariah-compliant ventures such as commercial real estate.
-The income is distributed across your chosen Waqf sectors, and a portion is reinvested to ensure the fund continues to grow and provide perpetual benefit.
+All donations are pooled and invested in low-risk, Sharia-compliant ventures such as commercial real estate.
+The income is distributed across your chosen waqf sectors, and a portion is reinvested to ensure the fund continues to grow and provide perpetual benefit.

 Yes.
-A Waqf share is one of the best gifts for a loved one who has passed away.
-The certificate will show both your name (as the donor) and the name of the honoured person.
+A waqf share is one of the most impactful gifts for a loved one who has passed away and it is Islamically valid.
+The certificate you receive will show the name of the honoured person.

 You can donate through our website, by phone, by bank transfer, or by post.
 Visit our “Ways to Donate” page for details.

-Yes — you can include The Waqf Fund in your will, allowing your gift to be invested on your behalf and provide ongoing reward (sadaqah jariyah).
+Yes — you can include The Waqf Fund in your will, allowing your gift to be invested on your behalf and provide you with ongoing reward after your lifetime.

 Yes.
 Waqf originally referred to land and property donations, but The Waqf Fund also accepts halal, Sharia-compliant stock and share contributions.

-Gift Aid allows The Waqf Fund to claim an additional 25 p for every £1 you donate — at no extra cost to you.
-It helps maximise your impact.
+Gift Aid allows The Waqf Fund to claim back an additional 25p for every £1 you donate — at no extra cost to you as it is deducted from government taxes.

 Projects